toddllm/petz/README.md

 **Fork Location**: `/home/tdeshane/luanti/petz-fork`

-This fork was originally created by whosit and is now maintained to ensure compatibility with Luanti Voyager servers.
+This fork was originally created from [yl-whosit/petz](https://github.com/yl-whosit/petz) and is now maintained to ensure compatibility with Luanti Voyager servers.

 ## Petz [petz]